 4 – Santa Monica Pier

 We have heard a lot of really good things about the Pier but have never made it there ourselves.
 It was super busy the day we were there – but it is definitely on our list of places to check out next time we are in the area.
+With the ferris wheel and ice cream options I know our kids would love it!
 You can read more about the Santa Monica Pier here.

 Check out this 3 hour Santa Monica Pier and Venice Beach electric bike tour!